qtproject/pyside-pyside-setup/sources/pyside6/doc/deployment/deployment-pyside6-deploy.rst

 pysidedeploy.spec
 =================

-As mentioned in the `Approach 2 <approach_two>`_ above, you can use this file to control the various parameters of the deployment process.
+As mentioned in the :ref:`Approach 2 <approach_two>` above, you can use this file to control the various parameters of the deployment process.
 The file has multiple sections, with each section containing multiple keys (parameters being controlled) assigned to a value.
 The advantages of such a file are two folds: